galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 We aim in scRNA-seq to compare cells based on their expressions across genes, e.g. to identify similar transcriptomic profiles.
 Each gene represents then a dimension of the data.

-With a dataset with 2 genes, we could make a 2-dimensional plot with each point being a cell and each axis the expression of one gene.
-With datasets with thousands of genes, the concept is the same: each cell's expression profile defines its location in the high-dimensional expression space.
+With a dataset of 2 genes, we could make a 2-dimensional plot where each point is a cell and each axis is the expression of one gene.
+For datasets with thousands of genes, the concept is the same: each cell's expression profile defines its location in the high-dimensional expression space.

 Expressions of different genes are correlated if they are affected by the same biological process.
 The separate information for these individual genes do not need to be stored, but can instead be compressed into a single dimension, e.g. an "eigengene".
 Dimensionality reduction aims then to reduce the number of separate dimensions in the data and then: